GopalNaik78/Crop-Cultivation-System/README.md

 ### Connectivity and Efficiency:
 The proposed design ensures seamless connectivity between sensors, microcontroller, cloud databases, and the mobile application.
 This integrated approach offers a robust and efficient solution to support sustainable and productive farming practices.

+## DESIGN AND ARCHITECTURE OF THE DEVICE
+The system is designed to enhance agricultural productivity and sustainability by providing accurate crop suitability predictions and precise nutrient recommendations based on sensor data.
+A user-friendly mobile application is developed which allows farmers to interact with the system, select crops, and receive real-time nutrient recommendations.
+The portable device is built in order to ease the process of soil testing.
+The current chapter will delve into the discussion of the envisioned intricate design structure of the Crop Cultivation and Nutrient Recommendation System (CCNRS).

+## Specifications for the Design
+The CCNRS consists of multiple hardware components which are connected to each other.
+During the design of CCNRS as shown in figure 3.1 , all the specifications of individual parts are taken into consideration to see whether the requirements are fulfilled and the objectives are achieved.
+Since the components are connected to each other, they must also be verified if they are compatible with each other.
+The interfacing type should be the same and voltage and current levels must be below the threshold.

+### Soil NPK sensor